 (Optional) Use Lead Magnets to Capture Information

-TikTok does not allow affiliates to include affiliate offer links in their videos or in their bio.
-That means you can need to create some kind of affiliate bridge page to route people from TikTok over to an offer you’re promoting.
+TikTok does not allow affiliates to include tracking links in their videos or in their bio.
+That means you need to create some kind of affiliate bridge page (aka a presell page) to route people from TikTok over to an affiliate offer you’re promoting.

 One additional step, of course, is including an opt-in form on the bridge page to capture contact information for leads.
 These are email subscribers you can send new offers to over time.

 As an affiliate marketer, think holistically: It’s not just about the content, or the page, or the email.
 You want the whole experience to work together and encourage users to go through each stage of your funnel and ultimately make a purchase, which leaves you with a commission on the sale.

 TikTok Organic or Paid?

 After you’ve weighed the pros and cons and decided to try TikTok affiliate marketing, it’s time to focus on how to boost your affiliate marketing business.

 Remember that most TikTok users are Gen Zs between 16-24 years of age, which is one of the most diverse populations yet.
 They possess both digital nativism and a high education level – in other words, they’re savvy.